-When looking at origination rates (Figure 4) in the years leading up to and during the early stages of the Great Recession (2004-2008), we see the rates decline in all neighborhood income groups by an average of 5 percentage points.
-Following a sharp increase in all neighborhood income groups in 2008, origination rates have continued to rise, with increases over the period since then ranging from 3 percentage points in high-income neighborhoods to 13 percentage points in lowincome neighborhoods.
-Of note, 2016 marked the high point in origination rates for all neighborhood income groups except moderate-income neighborhoods, whose rate peaked in 2015.
+When looking at origination rates (Figure 4) in the years leading up to and during the early stages of the Great Recession (2004-2008), we see the rates decline in all neighborhood income groups by an average of 3 percentage points.
+Following a sharp increase in 2009 (11 percentage points on average), all neighborhood income groups through 2015 have seen rate increases ranging from 2 percentage points in high-income neighborhoods to 5 percentage points in moderate-income neighborhoods notwithstanding a decline in 2011.
+Of note, 2015 marked the highpoint in origination rates for all neighborhood income groups except low-income neighborhoods, which peaked in 2016.

-Table 1 takes a closer look at origination rates and breaks them out by loan type and neighborhood income group for three years: 2005, or two years before the Great Recession; 2010, or the year immediately following the Great Recession; and 2016, the most recent year available.
+Table 1 takes a closer look at origination rates and categorizes them by loan type and neighborhood income group for three years: 2005, or two years before the Great Recession; 2010, or the year immediately following the Great Recession; and 2016, the most recent year available.
+Note, there was a change in the MSA boundary, so 2016 cannot be directly compared to earlier years in the table.

-Origination rates for home purchases tend to be significantly higher than those for refinances.
-This is particularly true in low-income neighborhoods, where, in 2016, home purchase origination rates were 80 percent, while those for refinances were 59 percent (a difference of 21 percentage points).
-In high-income neighborhoods, the gap between home purchases and refinances was 10 percentage points
+The origination rate for home purchases tend to be significantly higher than those for refinances.
+This is particularly true in low-income neighborhoods, where, in 2016, the home purchase origination rate was 77 percent, while that for refinances was 44 percent (a difference of 33 percentage points).
+In high-income neighborhoods, the home purchase origination rate was 89 percent, while that for refinances was 74 percent (a difference of 15 percentage points).